Why Adalo Works for Building a Self-Storage Management App

 To make your app dynamic and functional, link these collections using relationships.
 For example, connect each booking to a specific unit (one-to-many: a unit can have multiple bookings over time) and to a specific tenant (many-to-one: a tenant can have multiple bookings).

 Test your setup by adding sample data.
-For instance, create a unit - Unit 101 - with 100 square feet priced at $125 per month.
+For instance, create a unit—Unit 101—with 100 square feet priced at $125 per month.
 Then, link it to a booking spanning from 01/16/2026 to 12/31/2026.
 These linked collections form the backbone of features like filtering available units and showing rental histories, ensuring your app runs smoothly.
+With no record limits on paid plans, you can scale your database as your facility grows without worrying about hitting data caps.

 Designing the App Interface